NyCodeGHG/todo-app/README.md

 # todo-app

 This is a small todo app written with [React](https://reactjs.org) and [Material UI](https://material-ui.com).
-This app is publicly hosted on [GitHub Pages](https://nycodeghg.github.io/todo-app/).
+This app is publicly hosted on [Vercel](https://todo-app-nycode.vercel.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).